EPAM-JS-Competency-center/azure-development-course-initial/docs/03-working-with-serverless-api/03-azure-functions.md

 ## Event Driven Architecture

 Azure Functions as any other Function as a Service solution built as Event Driven service.
-The Azure Functions are configured with triggers and bindings to react to different events e.g. a event from queue or HTTP call.
+The Azure Functions are configured with [triggers](https://learn.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings?tabs=isolated-process%2Cpython-v2&pivots=programming-language-typescript) and bindings to react to different events e.g. a event from queue or HTTP call.

-## Azure Functions On Premium Plan Tips

-If you need to run Azure Functions on Premium Plans, you should know the following:
-- Different functions cap affect each other because they share physical hosts and runtime.
-Therefore, it is better to split the function app into two, one for running Async jobs e.g. long-running CRON jobs and service bus trigger functions, and a separate one to run HTTP triggered functions.
-This will enable you to achieve better isolation, and maintainability.
-- Azure Service Plans are meant to be shared.
-It is better to provision one big plan e.g.
-EP2 or EP3 and plant more different functions apps on it than provision a dozen of EP1 plans.
-Cost-efficiency and performance wise.